Cajamarca: San Antonio

-Construction began in 1699, with the original plans made by Matias Perez Palomino.
+Construction began in 1699, with the original plans made by Matías Pérez Palomino.
 This church is similar in plan to the Cathedral, but the interiors are quite different.
 San Antonio is a significantly larger structure and has incorporated the large dome over the crossing.
 Features of the church include large cruciform piers with Doric pilasters, a plain cornice, and stone carved window frames.

 Façade: This façade is the most incomplete.
 While designed in a style similar to that of the cathedral, it is a simplified version.

 Climate

 Cajamarca has a subtropical highland climate (Cwb, in the Köppen climate classification) which is characteristic of high elevations at tropical latitudes.
-This city presents a semi-dry, temperate, semi-cold climate with presence of rainfall mostly on spring and summer (from October to April) with little or no rainfall the rest of the year.
+This city presents a semi-dry, temperate, semi-cold climate with presence of rainfall mostly in spring and summer (from October to April) with little or no rainfall the rest of the year.

 Daily average temperatures have a great variation, being pleasant during the day but cold during the night and dawn.
 January is the warmest month, with an average maximum temperature of 72 °F (22 °C) and an average minimum of 45 °F (7 °C).
 The coldest months are June and July, both with an average maximum of 71 °F (21 °C) but with an average minimum of 38 °F (3 °C).
 Frosts may occur but are less frequent and less intense than in the southern Peruvian Andes.

 Demographics

-In recent years, the city has experienced a high rate of immigration from other provinces in the region and elsewhere in Peru, mainly due to the mining boom.
+In recent years, the city has experienced a high rate of migration from other provinces in the region and elsewhere in Peru, mainly due to the mining boom.
 This phenomenon has caused the city's population to increase considerably, from an estimated 80,931 in 1981 to an estimated 283,767 in 2014, an increase of almost three times the population for 33 years.
 Likewise, the city has recently entered into a conurbation process with the town of Baños del Inca (which by 2014 has more than 20,000 inhabitants in the urban area) and with some populated centers close to these cities.
 According to INEI, projections exist for the urban conglomerate to reach 500,000 inhabitants by 2030.

 Economy

+Cajamarca is surrounded by a fertile valley, which makes this city an important center of trade of agricultural goods.
+Its most renowned industry is that of dairy products.
+Of the 1.2 million tons of milk Peru produces a year, most of it comes from the Cajamarca department.
+There are 30,000 registered milk producers in Cajamarca and over 503,000 liters of milk are produced each day, which makes Cajamarca the most important dairy and cheese-making region in the country.
+The principal cheeses produced are: